When you’re trying to track down the right talent, sometimes an open role can present extra challenges.

 “Think like the candidate you want to employ, and write ads that are going to attract them,” Munson says.

-Don’t be too prescriptive, as it’s often the best candidates that don’t apply for positions when they can’t meet every criteria, Munson says.
+Don’t be too prescriptive, as it’s often the best candidates that don’t apply for positions when they can’t meet every bit of criteria, Munson says.

 “You don’t want to put people off applying by asking for things like a degree in a skill-short area, because you might find someone amazing who hasn’t got a degree.”